Monday, January 6, 2025

 R2R ELECTRIC GERMANIUM PREAMP LAYOUT

-R2R is pretty big on competent testing to get the sound that they want - not all components are equal, so it might be worth spending some time testing this to make sure you get the most out of what is a very simple circuit.
+R2R spends a bit of time testing every component used, to get the sound that they're chasing.
+Since not all components are created equal, it’s worth dedicating time to testing and selecting components to ensure you get the most out of this simple circuit.

 Side note: An excellent podcast featuring Chris from R2R can be found here on the Fretboard Journal.
 Chris talks about his journey and process.